AyeshmaAmarasinghe/-Game-/README.md

 # -Game-
-A mini project done by using Python tinker.
+A mini project done by using Python tkinter.